Phossy jaw: United States

 Phossy jaw was publicized by the American Association for Labor Legislation, whose secretary, John B. Andrews, began investigating the disease in 1909 and found more than 100 cases.
 This report was published in the Bulletin of the Bureau of Labor.
-The White Phosphorus Match Act of 1912, signed by President William Howard Taft on April 9, 1912, required manufacturers who used white phosphorus to register with district collectors of internal revenue and to file periodic notices and returns; levied a tax of two cents per hundred matches; and required makers of white-phosphorus matches to affix revenue stamps to the matchboxes.
+The White Phosphorus Match Act of 1912, signed by President William Howard Taft on April 9, 1912, required manufacturers who used white phosphorus to register with district collectors of internal revenue and to file periodic notices and returns, levied a tax of two cents per hundred matches and required makers of white-phosphorus matches to affix revenue stamps to the matchboxes.

 Asia

 Russia placed a heavy tax on white phosphorus matches in 1892 which was doubled in 1905.
-By 1906 the production of white phosphorus matches had been reduced to one match in every fifty.
+By 1906, the production of white phosphorus matches had been reduced to one match in every fifty.
 India and Japan banned the use of white phosphorus in 1919 after the United States, followed by China's ban on white phosphorus usage in match production in 1925.

 Match industry

 White phosphorus was the active ingredient of most matches from the 1840s to the 1910s.
-Concern over phossy jaw contributed to the London matchgirls strike of 1888, and although this strike did not end the use of white phosphorus, William Booth and The Salvation Army opened a match-making factory in 1891 which used the much safer, though more expensive, red phosphorus.
+Concern over phossy jaw contributed to the London matchgirls strike of 1888, and although this strike did not end the use of white phosphorus, William Booth and The Salvation Army opened a match-making factory in 1891 that used the much safer, though more expensive, red phosphorus.
 The Salvation Army also campaigned with local retailers to get them to sell only red phosphorus matches.

-However, it was not until the use of white phosphorus was prohibited by the international Berne Convention in 1906, and these provisions were implemented in national laws over the next few years, that industrial use ceased.
+However it was not until the use of white phosphorus was prohibited by the international Berne Convention in 1906 and its provisions were implemented in national laws over the next few years that industrial use ceased.

 Mechanism of action of white phosphorus

-In phossy jaw patients, the forensic evidence suggested the conversion of yellow phosphorus to potent amino bisphosphonates by natural chemical reactions in the human body.
-Yellow phosphorus has a simple chemistry; when combined with H2O and CO_{2} molecules from respiration and some amino acids such as lysine, bisphosphonates result.
+In phossy jaw patients, the forensic evidence suggested the conversion of white phosphorus to potent amino bisphosphonates by natural chemical reactions in the human body.
+White phosphorus has a simple chemistry; when combined with H2O and CO_{2} molecules from respiration and some amino acids such as lysine, bisphosphonates result.

 Links to bisphosphonates

-A related condition, bisphosphonate-associated osteonecrosis of the jaw (BON), has been described as a side-effect of amino-bisphosphonates, a class of phosphorus-based drugs that inhibit bone resorption and are used widely for treating osteoporosis, bone disease in cancer and some other conditions.
+A related condition, medication related osteonecrosis of the jaw (MRONJ), has been described as a side-effect of amino-bisphosphonates, a class of phosphorus-based drugs that inhibit bone resorption and are used widely for treating osteoporosis, bone disease in cancer and some other conditions.
 BON, sometimes called "bis-phossy jaw", is primarily associated with the use of intravenous bisphosphonates in the treatment of cancer.
 The percentage incidence of BON from this use is approximately 1000 times higher than the incidence of BON caused by the use of oral bisphosphonates.